Homeopathy Do’s and Dont’s

 Commonly Prescribed Forms of Homeopathic Medicines

-1. Liquid – Dilutions: The dilutions are commonly available online as well as on homeopathic pharmaceutical stores.
+- 1. Liquid – Dilutions: The dilutions are one of the most common form of medicines used in homeopathy.
+These are readily available online as well as on homeopathic pharmaceutical stores and homeopathic physicians.
 The potency of each medicine is indicated on the label, along with the name of the medicine.
 It must be carefully read and understood before taking medicine.
-For example Belladonna 30 or Spongia tosta 30cH.
-The liquid potencies are usually available as:
+For example Belladonna 30x is different from Belladonna 30c.
+The liquid potencies are commonly available as:

 2. Pills (Globules) soaked with liquid dilutions: